-Ms. JENNIFER HUDSON (Actress; Singer): (singing) I met a man, quite like you.
+JENNIFER HUDSON: (singing) I met a man, quite like you.

 MONTAGNE: The movie tells the story of the rise of a small black record label and the ups and downs of its star girl group - the Dreams.
 The plot of "Dreamgirls" draws quite a bit from the story of Motown records and The Supremes.
 But how much of the saga of show biz betrayal is real and how much is fictional?
 NPR's Elizabeth Blair tries to sort it all out.

 DREAMS: (Singing) Stop!
 Oh, yes, wait a minute, Mr. Postman.

 DREAMS: (Singing) ...signed, sealed, delivered - I'm yours.

 BLAIR: In 1960s Detroit, Motown Records created a distinctive sound that blended tightly-produced pop with a heavy dose of soul.
 It ushered in a new era in American popular music with acts that appealed to both black and white audiences.